For a full pdf copy of this service plan please email una.kane@rother.gov.uk.

 Unrated Businesses

 A business is unrated when it is registered with the local authority but is awaiting the first inspection.
-On 31 March 2023 there were twelve unrated food businesses on the database.
+On 31 March 2023 there were thirteen unrated food businesses on the database.

 Revisits

-Twenty-nine revisits were made in 2022-3.
+Twenty revisits were made in 2023-4.
 Revisits are made to any businesses where significant statutory requirements were found on the programmed inspection.
 Revisits are always made after the expiry of statutory notices and to any businesses rated 0-2 FHRS.
-Revisits may also be made at the discretion of the EHO.
 The number of revisits varies every year, as can be seen below.

 Service Requests